fidian/metalsmith-plugin-kit/README.md

 When this is a function, the filename is passed as the first argument and the file contents are the second argument.
 If the returned value is truthy, the file matches.
 This function may not be asynchronous.

+When an object, this uses the object's `.test()` method.
+Make sure one exists.

 **Kind**: inner typedef of [<code>metalsmith-plugin-kit</code>](#module_metalsmith-plugin-kit)
 **See**: [https://github.com/micromatch/micromatch#extended-globbing](https://github.com/micromatch/micromatch#extended-globbing) for extended globbing features.